-How to make your own bread cubes for thanksgiving stuffing:
+How to make your own bread cubes for Thanksgiving stuffing:

 It’s super easy to make your own bread cubes for homemade stuffing.
 I used regular white soft bread for the photos you see here but you can use any bread you have.
 I like a mix of soft bread and a crusty French loaf.

-Cut the bread into small cubes and place on a baking sheet in your oven overnight to dry it out.
-(The oven is off, its just a way to keep the cubes off of the counter.)
+Cut the bread into small cubes and place them on a baking sheet in your oven overnight to dry it out.
+(The oven is off, it’s just a way to keep the cubes off of the counter.)
 It’s way better than the boxed stuff at the market and you can control the seasonings in your recipe.

 By all means, if you are short on time a boxed package of dressing mix will work but if you have the time make your own.
 Your guests will love you!

-How do you make Crock Pot Stuffing?
+How do you make Cranberry Crockpot Stuffing?

 - Chop the ingredients into small bite-sized pieces.

 - Sauce the onions and celery so they soften a little before you put them into the crockpot.

 - Add the texture ingredients of cranberries, apples and pecans direct to the crockpot.